Richard Dannatt: Personal life

-Dannatt met his wife, Philippa ("Pippa"; née Gurney) during his first year at Durham University in 1973.
+Dannatt met his wife, Philippa ("Pippa"; née Gurney), during his first year at Durham University in 1973.
 The couple became engaged, and married in March 1977, after which Pippa accompanied Dannatt on his return to Berlin.
-They had four children — three boys and one girl.
-Bertie, their second son, served with the Grenadier Guards — Pippa's father's regiment — in Iraq and Afghanistan, earning a mention in despatches and reaching the rank of captain before leaving the Army in 2008.
+They had four children—three sons and one daughter.
+Bertie, their second son, served with the Grenadier Guards—Pippa's father's regiment—in Iraq and Afghanistan, earning a mention in despatches and reaching the rank of captain before leaving the army in 2008.

 In 1977, then just 26, Dannatt suffered a major stroke, rendering him unable to speak and leaving the right-hand side of his body paralysed.
 He spent much of the subsequent two years recovering and was eventually allowed to return to duty, though he still tires more quickly on his right-hand side than on his left and has other minor residual effects.
 During his recovery, Dannatt, a devout Christian, was pointed to two Bible verses, which prompted him to believe that his commitment to his faith had thus far been "half-hearted" and inspired him to make a greater commitment which, according to his autobiography, "helped define who I then became, both as a person and as a soldier".
 Dannatt later attributed surviving his stroke and several other near-death experiences—including the incident for which he was awarded the Military Cross—to a challenge from God to "devote his life to Christ".